Gabe Evans

-Background
+Timothy Gabriel Joseph Evans (born July 28, 1986) is an American politician, former law enforcement officer, and former U.S. Army officer serving as the U.S. representative for Colorado's 8th congressional district since 2025.
+A member of the Republican Party, his district includes parts of Weld and Adams counties including the communities of Brighton, Lochbuie, Fort Lupton, Todd Creek, and Platteville.

+Evans defeated incumbent Democratic congresswoman Yadira Caraveo in the 2024 election for Colorado's 8th congressional district.

+Early life and education

+Evans is the grandson of a Mexican immigrant who served in World War II.

+He is a cum laude graduate of Patrick Henry College where he earned a bachelor's degree in government.

+Military service and career

-Evans lives in southern Weld County, Colorado and runs his family ranch.
-His military service includes two years in the Virginia Army National Guard from 2007 to 2009.
+Evans's military service includes two years in the Virginia Army National Guard from 2007 to 2009.
 After that, in 2009, he earned a commission as a second lieutenant in the United States Army, while also joining and serving in the Colorado National Guard from 2009 to 2019.
 In the army he learned to fly UH-60 Black Hawk helicopters.
 He served in Operation Enduring Freedom from 2012 to 2013 and reached the rank of captain.
 In the Colorado Guard, he used his piloting skills to help fight wildfires and to carry out search and rescue missions.
-His work included being stationed at Buckley Air Force Base.
+He served in the 2-135th Aviation Battalion as a Company Commander at the Buckley Air Force Base.
 He was honorably discharged in 2019.

-While serving in the Colorado National Guard, in 2011 Evans joined the Arvada, Colorado Police Department.
-He reached the rank of lieutenant and retired in January 2022 to run for office.
-Evans earned a bachelor's degree in government and strategic intelligence from Patrick Henry College.
+In 2011, while serving in the Colorado National Guard, Evans joined the Arvada Police Department.
+He reached the rank of lieutenant, and he retired in January 2022 to run for office.

+Evans also works as a firearms instructor.

+Colorado House of Representatives

+In the 2022 Colorado House of Representatives election, Evans received 63.31% of the total votes cast.

+Evans has focused his tenure on criminal justice issues.
+He has sponsored bills aimed at "ensuring public employees get time off for National Guard service and studying whether judicial personnel are being properly trained on how to work with crime victims."